Project at a Glance

 The proposed improvements will greatly improve traffic operations and reduce congestion along Princess Anne Road.
 It will also allow for alternate access around the Virginia Beach municipal center.

-Construction on Nimmo Parkway is 43% complete.
-The eastbound lanes have been constructed on the West Neck and Hunt Club creeks; this also includes curbing, intermediate paving and Sound Barrier Walls.
-Underground utility relocations, water and sanitary sewer installations, continue in the westbound lanes.
-Work on both the West Neck and Hunt Club bridges is progressing with pile driving, bent and abutment construction on the westbound lane bridges.
+Construction on Nimmo Parkway is 60% complete.
+Underground utility relocations, water and sanitary sewer installations continue in the eastbound lane.
+80% of the westbound lane has been constructed.
+The 20% remaining are the bridge approaches Work on both the West Neck and Hunt Club bridges is progressing with pile driving, bent cap construction, beam setting and deck pours on the east and westbound lane bridges.
+Bridge decks have been cast.